Bad Hair Day (2015 film): Plot

 Monica Reeves, a high school senior, is determined to become prom queen and is planning to go to MIT or a state university.
 She prepares herself the day before prom so she can save time when it comes, and thinks nothing will go wrong.
 On the big day, however, she wakes up with a bad hair day, and everything that can go wrong does: Her prom dress is destroyed, and her shoes break.

 Monica answers the door to a woman claiming to be an FBI agent.
 The woman, Liz Morgan, seeks a necklace that Monica purchased at an antique shop, wanting to recover it and get her job back.
 In verifying Liz's credentials, Monica discovers that Liz is not actually an FBI agent but a private investigator.
 Monica smartly deduces Liz's claim, and she coaxes Liz into giving her a ride around town to fix her hair, replace her outfit, and take her to get driving lessons in exchange for the necklace.

 Prom day goes from bad to worse as the pair are pursued by Pierce Peters, an intelligent British jewel thief who is also pursuing the diamond to give it to a buyer.
 Meanwhile, Monica finds that she cannot get an appointment to fix her hair or replace her dress and shoes.
-Furthermore, her supposed boyfriend Kyle has been cheating on her with her school rival, Ashley, who is also running for prom queen.
+Furthermore, her supposed boyfriend Kyle Timmons has been cheating on her with her school rival, Ashley, who is also running for prom queen.

-After Liz tries to retaliate by scaring Monica's boyfriend with an arrest on trumped-up charges, Liz gets arrested and Monica learns that Liz is a suspended police officer who has been scolded by the police chief from her department who is also her mother after her previous failures in catching Pierce.
+After Liz tries to retaliate by scaring Kyle with an arrest on trumped-up charges, Liz gets arrested and Monica learns that Liz is a suspended police officer who has been scolded by the police chief from her department who is also her mother after her previous failures in catching Pierce.
 While Liz is being scolded, Monica meets her former partner, Ed.